Soroush-Eghdami/Soroush-Eghdami/README.md

 - 🚀 Building real-world projects with **Python**, **Django**, and **REST APIs**
 - 🎓 Computer Engineering student at *Islamic Azad University*
 - 🧠 Exploring **AI/ML**, system design, and backend architecture
-- ⚙️ Skilled in **Python, Django, FastAPI, PostgreSQL, Docker, Git**
+- ⚙️ Skilled in **Python, Django, RestAPI, PostgreSQL, Docker, Git**
 - 🔬 Passionate about intelligent systems and solving meaningful problems
 - 🤝 Open to collaboration on innovative and impactful projects